Should I Start an LLC as a Freelancer?

 A lot of freelancers, gig workers, and independent contractors are LLC-curious.

-First things first: You don't actually need an LLC to freelance.
+First things first: You don't actually need an LLC to freelance or deduct business expenses.
 And having one won't automatically lower your tax bill.

 The reality is, an LLC will only save you money if you earn a lot on 1099.
 Their main benefit?
 Keeping your personal assets protected from legal liability.